 Another essential corporate governance example is adhering to ISO standards such as ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
 These standards provide a framework for best practice management systems.

-Our GRC software provides a system to manage multiple ISO standards, without duplicating workload.
-We also provide a number of templates to provide inspiration and ideas to help accelerate your certification to the Standard.
+Our software solutions provide a system to manage multiple ISO standards, without duplicating workload.

 4) CAPA systems